Release Date: April 13, 2018

 Composer

-Mark G. Simon received a Doctor of Musical Arts degree in composition from Cornell University, where he studied with Karel Husa, Steven Stuckey and Robert Palmer.
-His compositions include orchestral, chamber and vocal works, many featuring the clarinet.
-His musical history Jennie’s Will was commissioned for the bicentennial of the Village of Dryden, New York in and revived in 2015 for the sesquicentennial of Cornell University.
+Mark G. Simon is an accomplished American composer and clarinetist.
+He holds a D.M.A. in composition from Cornell University, where he studied with Karel Husa, Steven Stuckey, and Robert Palmer.
+His compositions include orchestral, chamber, and vocal works, many featuring the clarinet.
+His musical Jennie’s Will was commissioned for the bicentennial of the Village of Dryden NY.
+The Carnival of the Subatomic Particles, a 13-movement exploration of particle physics for chamber ensemble and narrator set to a poem by Cornell physicist N. David Mermin, was commissioned and premiered by Music’s Recreation in Ithaca NY.